UgurTheG/mergingIntervals/README.md

 # mergingIntervals
 Coding Task 2 - Merge - Ugur Gündüz

-MergingIntervals is a simple tool which is able to return a merged slice of intervals in Golang.
+MergingIntervals is a simple tool which is able to return a merged slice of overlapping intervals in Golang.

 ## Definition (Assumptions & Constraints)
 An interval is defined as an integer-slice containing only start and endpoints [start, end].